 Even when things start to look better, you should continue to save.
-Hold on your budget even when your financial life is easier.
+Hold on to your budget even when your financial life is easier.

-Remember to adjust your savings goals to your life, in some seasons you will be able to save more than others.
+Remember to adjust your savings goals to your life; in some seasons, you will be able to save more than others.
 Although you can adjust your budget throughout your journey, make sure that you are always aware of what you are spending.

 If you are having trouble staying on track, then think about the reasons behind your spending.
 Carefully align your spending with your values.
 Once you find alignment between your values and your spending, you may find more joy even without overspending.

 If you are having trouble meeting your financial goals, then you may need to increase your income.
 A side hustle is a perfect way to increase your income.

 A side hustle offers flexibility on the amount of time you commit and the amount of money you can earn.
 Whether you want to work from home in your free time or pick up a second job, you can increase your income with the power of a side hustle.

 Once you’ve worked out your budget, you could choose to automatically transfer your savings into a separate account each month.
 With this, you’ll be able to save the money you plan to without needing to resist the urge to spend down your checking account.

 If you have trouble sticking to a budget if the money is readily available, then move it to a separate account that is slightly less accessible.
 With that, you’ll be forced to think about your spending actions before you swipe your card.